Lupennat/lucontainer/README.md

 ### Binding Scoped Singletons

 The `scoped` method binds a class or a name (you can't bind Typescript Interfaces) into the container that should only be resolved one time within a given request / job lifecycle.
-While this method is similar to the singleton method, instances registered using the scoped method should be dafely flushed whenever the application starts a new "lifecycle", such as your application receive a `new request` or a worker processes a `new job`:
+While this method is similar to the singleton method, instances registered using the scoped method should be safely flushed whenever the application starts a new "lifecycle", such as your application receive a `new request` or a worker processes a `new job`:

 ```ts
 import Transistor from './services/transistor';